 Day 3: Perugia

-Next day we took a train back to Perugia.
-This is a small historical city situated on top of a hill.
+The last stop on our weekend in Umbria was Perugia.
+We traveled by train from Spello to Perugia.
+Perugia is a small historical city situated on top of a hill.
 You can easy reach the city centre with the mini metro.
 The city itself is bigger than the villages Assisi and Spello, but doable to visit in one day.

 Once you arrive on the top you will be surprised by the vibrant city life.
 In the centre you’ll find the main tourist attractions such as the beautiful Fontana Maggiori.
 It’s also a great place to do some shopping or just relax on a terrace with a drink watching the people come by.
 If you are into the dark Middle Ages don’t forget to visit Rocca Paolina.
 It’s an impressive underground fortress.